hyungkyulee/roboticists-web/README.md

 ```

 Let's look at the updated PostsController implementing the constructor to invoke Startup class's 'Build' method which adds and links related services such as AWS Credential, DynamoDBClient, instance of Repository Interface.
-> DynamoDBClient is requiring a AWS Credential configuration.
-If it's not binded correctly, error shows as follows :
-> The security token included in the request is invalid.: AmazonDynamoDBException
-   at Amazon.Runtime.Internal.HttpErrorResponseExceptionHandler.HandleExceptionStream(IRequestContext requestContext, IWebResponseData httpErrorResponse, HttpErrorResponseException exception, Stream responseStream)
-   at Amazon.Runtime.Internal.HttpErrorResponseExceptionHandler.HandleExceptionAsync(IExecutionContext executionContext, HttpErrorResponseException exception)

 ```c#
 public class PostsController
 {